DOOMNOVA/ArgoCD_With_Kubernetes/README.md

 ## Steps Involved - With Argo Rollouts
 In this section, we will look at the steps taken to change the current web application to include a canary release rollout strategy using Argo CD Rollouts.

+* Most of the files are similar to the task without the